githubtraining/reviewing-a-pull-request/responses/04_requesting-changes.md

 # Using `request changes` on a pull request

 Thanks again for all your help on that last pull request.
 With our powers combined, _anything_ is possible!
-This last change might introduce some new changes that aren't going to look great.
+This next change might introduce some new changes that aren't going to look great.

 Sometimes, the author might identify that something isn't working.
 They might need a helping hand :wave: to solve the problem.
 In other instances, it might only work in their environment.
 When reviewing a pull request, look at and test the code to pinpoint any bugs or unexpected behavior.